kevvvinyao/scientific_research/README.md

 We is responsible for the Unity part, using Unity 3D to take photos and transform it to grayscale image, including generate its depth data.

 # Week 1
+## Content in class
 Visit the lab.
 Introduced about the 4 different parts.

 We should find out which part we are interested in and choose one to make further exploration.

+## Achievement during current week
+**Since the Class Time changes**, there are only two days between two adjacent lesson.
+So I didn't complete the task ---- Do investigation about four aspects.

+Not so bad, Teacher L.L. decided to let us know those aspects in class.

+# Week 2

+## Content in class
+Watch the display of senior using `Unity 3D` and `C#` to control the camera and take pictures to analyze their depth data.

+Then we choose **this direction (Unity 3D ---- data acquisiton)** because it is easier than other parts, but its workload may be quite heavy.(perhaps ten thousands of images)

+The primary task is to learn Unity 3D and C#, look for some Mars Terrain Unity package, try obtain images and depth data.

+## Achievement during current week
+TO BE CONTINUED